code-and-co/codeandcodotcom/_posts/2018-05-11-junior-software-engineer.markdown

 layout: post
 permalink: /careers/:title/
 title: 'Careers at code & co. | Junior Software Engineer'
+description: "We are looking for Junior Software Engineers to join our engineering team.
+Build intuitive, beautiful experiences and become an expert problem solver with us."

 job_title: 'Junior Software Engineer'
 subtitle: 'We are looking for Junior Software Engineers to join our engineering team.
 Build intuitive, beautiful experiences and become an expert problem solver with us.'